qchenevier/MBA_memoire/doc/quotes.md

 The amount of information in the digital universe that is "tagged" accounts for only about 3% of the digital universe in 2012, and that which is analyzed is half a percent of the digital universe [@Gantz2012].

 However, the digital universe astronauts among us - the CIOs, data scientists, digital entrepreneurs - already know the value that can be found in this ever- expanding collection of digital bits.
 Even though China accounts for only 11% of global GDP today, by 2020 it will account for 40% of the PCs, nearly 30% of smartphones, and nearly 30% of Internet users on the planet - not to mention 20% of the world population [@Gantz2012].

-- Surveillance footage: as IP cameras continue to proliferate, footage can be captured, analyzed, and tagged in real time.
-This type of tagging can expedite crime investigations, enhance retail analytics for consumer traffic patterns, and, of course, improve military intelligence [@Gantz2012].
-- Embedded and medical devices.
-In the future, sensors of all types (including those that may be implanted into the body) will capture vital and nonvital biometrics, all in real time [@Gantz2012].
-- Entertainment and social media.
-Trends based on crowds can help pick winners and losers in the stock market, and even predict the outcome of elections [@Gantz2012].
-- Consumer images.
-We say a lot about ourselves when we post pictures of ourselves or our families or friends [@Gantz2012].
-- Transactions: in addition, of course, to the normal transactional data running through enterprise computers in the course of normal data processing today [@Gantz2012].

 In 2012, we believe 23% of the information in the digital universe (or 643 exabytes) would be useful for Big Data if it were tagged and analyzed.
 However, technology is far from where it needs to be, and in practice, we think only 3% of the potentially useful data is tagged, and even less is analyzed [@Gantz2012].